davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 Must know for exam:

 - Queue management:
-  - CreateQueue
+  - `CreateQueue`
-    - MessageRetentionPeriod - how long message is kept in queue before being discarded
+    - `MessageRetentionPeriod` - how long message is kept in queue before being discarded
-  - DeleteQueue delete the queue and all messages in the queue
+  - `DeleteQueue` delete the queue and all messages in the queue
-  - PurgeQueue: delete all messages in the queue
+  - `PurgeQueue`: delete all messages in the queue
 - Producer:
-  - SendMessage
+  - `SendMessage`
-    - DelaySeconds - wait before message becomes visisble
+    - `DelaySeconds` - wait before message becomes visible
 - Consumer:

-  - ReceiveMesage
+  - `ReceiveMessage`
-  - DeleteMessage
+  - `DeleteMessage`
-  - MaxNumberOfMessages: default 1, max 10 - for Consumer to get in one request
+  - `MaxNumberOfMessages`: default 1, max 10 - for Consumer to get in one request
-  - ReceivedMessageWaitTimeSecond: for Long Polling
+  - `ReceivedMessageWaitTimeSecond`: for Long Polling

-- ChangeMessageVisisbility: length of time after reading message to wait before it becomes visible again for another Consumer, e.g. if consumer needs longer to process a message.
+- `ChangeMessageVisibility`: length of time after reading message to wait before it becomes visible again for another Consumer, e.g. if consumer needs longer to process a message.

 - Batch API calls to reduce number of requests into the API.
-  - SendMessage
+  - `SendMessage`
-  - DeleteMessage
+  - `DeleteMessage`
-  - ChangeMessageVisibility
+  - `ChangeMessageVisibility`

 ### SQS - FIFO Queues